nf-core/methylseq/docs/bs-seq-primer.md

 #### Quality Control (QC) Metrics:

 - **M-bias Plots**: Analysis tools can generate M-bias plots to visualize methylation bias across read positions.
 This helps identify technical artefacts, or non-uniform conversion at biased positiones at the ends of reads
-- **Adapter- and quality trimming**: Even more than standard sequencing data, bisulfite reads benefit from adapter removal and quality filtering.
+- **Adapter- and quality-trimming**: Even more than standard sequencing data, bisulfite reads benefit from adapter removal and quality filtering.
 Tools like Trim Galore (often bundled with Bismark) ensure higher-quality alignments and more accurate methylation calls

 #### Post-alignment deduplication and bias correction: